Umlen/audiophile-website/README.md

-# Frontend Mentor - Audiophile e-commerce website solution
+# Audiophile website

-This is a solution to the [Audiophile e-commerce website challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/audiophile-ecommerce-website-C8cuSd_wx).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This dynamic e-commerce website showcases a diverse range of products across multiple pages, all fully optimized for a seamless user experience on any device.
+Made with Next.js and React Hook Form library.

 ## Table of contents